The Magic and Mystery of Trees

 What you’ll learn from this book

-The Magic & Mystery of Trees covers everything you’d want to know about trees, such as:
+The Magic & Mystery of Trees covers everything you’d want to know about trees, and so much that will astound you and your children:

 • how trees defend themselves